raspishake/rsudp/docs/theory.rst

 Testing your module
 =================================================

-Testing new modules is easy in rsudp.
+Formal testing of new modules is easy in rsudp.

 The :py:func:`rsudp.client.test` function is set to run any enabled module by default.
 If the module is not enabled in the default